timmcginley/41934/Assignments/A1/README.md

 * 2 people - exceptionally could be 3
 ### 2) Choose a [focus area].
 * Find a focus area that you are interested in - it could be two that overlap if you cannot decide on one, the point of the focus area is to help your group have a common aim and also to make it easier to manage the tools you create.

+### 3) Review Project documentation for that focus area -

-### 2.a) Select a claim to check.
+### 3) Select a claim to check.

+* Inside your focus area, find a claim that the team has made from one of the projects we have given you.
-* Inside your focus area, find a use case or a "problem" you'd want to solve.
+* find a use case or a "problem" you'd want to solve.
 If your focus area was "indoor climate", an example of a use case could be "calculate Daylight Autonomy for every space".

 ### 3) Choose the relevant model form the Stanford / Skylab models
 * Download the [Stanford models](https://learn.inside.dtu.dk/d2l/le/content/167582/Home) or Skylab models (on Learn -> "IFC Models" -> "Stanford models" - *Enrolled Students Only*